 - Support local initiatives that aim to strive to address SUP avoidance. - Promote schemes to help residents and businesses to reduce SUP.

 Monitoring

-The SUP Policy will be monitored and the status of the actions within the action plan will be outlined in the council climate change update within the quarterly performance report.
+The SUP Policy and the status of the objectives and actions within the action plan will be monitored and updated accordingly.